davidhund/Contract/README.md

-# CSS Wizardry Ltd. contract
+# Frozen Rockets BV contract

-This is the standard contract to which I—acting as CSS Wizardry Ltd.—operate.
+This is the standard contract to which I—acting as Frozen Rockets BV —operate.
 This contract can be amended and updated to be tailored to individual clients and projects, this is merely my boilerplate.